-There are two types of memory in PIC16F13145 microcontroller devices:
+There are three types of memory in PIC16F181 microcontroller devices:

-- Program Memory
+- · Program Memory

 - Program Flash Memory

 - Configuration Words

 - Device ID

 - Revision ID

 - User ID

 - Device Information Area (DIA)

 - Device Configuration Information (DCI)

 - Data Memory

 - Core Registers

 - Special Function Registers (FSR)

 - General Purpose RAM (GPR)

 - Common RAM

+- Data EEPROM

 In Harvard architecture devices, the data and program memories use separate buses that allow for concurrent access of the two memory spaces.
+The data EEPROM, for practical purposes, can be regarded as a peripheral device, since it is addressed and accessed through a set of control registers.

-Additional detailed information on the operation of the Program Flash Memory is provided in the "NVM - Nonvolatile Memory Control" chapter.
+Additional detailed information on the operation of the Program Flash Memory and data EEPROM memory is provided in the "NVM - Nonvolatile Memory Module" section.